-C. Concurrent-Degree Students
+E. Concurrent-Degree Students

-A student in an approved concurrent-degree program must receive approval from the Associate Dean for Student Services to enroll in more than 17 units in a term or semester for both degree programs combined.
-Students must be in good academic standing to receive permission to exceed 17 combined units.
-Students in concurrent-degree programs should note the maximum cross-credits allowed in that degree program.
+A student in an approved concurrent-degree program (e.g., J.D./M.B.A.
+Program with The Drucker Graduate School of Management, part of Claremont Graduate University (CGU)) must receive approval from the Associate Dean for Student Services to enroll in more than 17 units in a term or semester for both degree programs combined (e.g., a student who desires to take 14 units at Southwestern and six units at CGU in one semester must seek approval since this is 20 units combined).
+A student must be in good academic standing to receive permission to exceed 17 combined units.